devil1cal/pokemon-survey-page/README.md

   <head>
   </head>
   <body>
-  <p>Hi there, I'm self-taught junior front-end designer.
+  <p>Hi there, I'm self-taught junior front-end developer.
   This is my own code, I will change and fix many issues in time.
   I created this one for certification program on <a href="https://learn.freecodecamp.org">Free Code Camp</a>.
   You can see my code on <a href="https://codepen.io/devil1cal/full/qMVzvx">Code Pen</a> too.